Yunsan22/sastrer/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Fashion
 - **Mobile:** Sastreilor will be essential for people to track their jobs and store measurements in a centralized location to be easily access on their phone. the application will also send notifications when items are due to help them stay on course.
-- **Story:** This application came to live as an idea due to my father jobs nature, she is a fashion designer and has always strugle to be able to devilered his job. i have always seem how he gets barried in papers with different measurements, hence i thought it this will help him in his strugles and help others that might face this rpoblem as well in his line of work.
+- **Story:** This application came to live as an idea due to my father jobs nature, he is a fashion designer and has always strugle to be able to devilered his job on time and to keep his measurement file intact and easy to find. i have always seem how he gets barried in papers with different measurements, hence i thought it this will help him in his strugles and help others that might face this rpoblem as well in his line of work.
 - **Market:** Tailors are the main tarket for this application.
 - **Habit:** this application will become a habit for its users beacuse it will make their work life much easier and organize.
 - **Scope:** V1 allow users to login to their account, view a dashboard where they can get measurements see late jobs, view a list of all input customer measuremnts,see a list of to-do items and spand for additional details about the item clicked, be able to see their to do items in a calendar by daily view and monthly view.
 They will also be able to view and edit their profiles.